banerRana/ai-document-pipeline-python-sample/README.md

 }
 ```

-To run in Azure, replace `http://localhost:7071` with the `containerAppInfo.value.url` value from the [`./infra/apps/AIDocumentPipeline/AppOutputs.json`](./infra/apps/AIDocumentPipeline/AppOutputs.json) file after deployment.
+To run in Azure, replace `http://localhost:7071` with the `appInfo.value.url` value from the [`./infra/apps/AIDocumentPipeline/AppOutputs.json`](./infra/apps/AIDocumentPipeline/AppOutputs.json) file after deployment.

 #### Via the Azure Storage queue